 The family lawyers at Bray & Bray approach each parental responsibility case on a bespoke basis, coming up with solutions which suit a specific situation.

-If you and your partner are struggling to come to an agreement about parental responsibility, our professional and caring family law team is best placed to help.
+If you and your partner are struggling to come to an agreement, our professional and caring family law team is best placed to help.

 Leicester call us on 0116 254 8871.